vishalrao88/oc1/README.md

 Software:
-oc11.py has python code to run on Jetson Nano
-.ino has C code to run on ESP32
+oc11.py has python code to run on Jetson Nano esp32ReadPWM.ino has C code to run on ESP32

 Hardware:
 NVIDIA Jetson Nano